Fireworks in Lake Oswego

-With urban wildfires becoming more prevalent over the past few years and knowing we could be impacted by a wildfire, in May Lake Oswego City Council adopted local Ordinance 2870.
+With urban wildfires becoming more prevalent over the past few years and knowing we could be impacted by a wildfire, Lake Oswego City Council adopted local Ordinance 2870 in 2021.
 Ordinance 2870 allows the Fire Chief or Fire Marshal to temporarily ban the sales and use of legal ground-based fireworks and other flame or spark producing activities when we are in “Extreme” fire risk, which is determined through National Fire Danger Rating (NFDR) System.

 We use the NFDR system to base our decision off scientific experts in the field.
 The fire experts analyze weather conditions, humidity, wind, and several other factors during the modeling to understand the risk levels.